clickscript/clickscript/README.md

 So, what's the catch?
 It'll use more memory than a well-optimised, manually correlated script.
 And it doesn't know JavaScript, so you'll have to handle AJAX calls manually.

 How do you use it?
-If you're using Gatling with the Maven plugin, just add the following to the dependencies in your POM:
+If you're using Gatling with the Maven plugin, and using Gatling 2.0.0-RC1, just add the following to the dependencies in your POM:

     <dependency>
         <groupId>io.github.clickscript</groupId>
         <artifactId>clickscript_2.10</artifactId>
-        <version>0.1-SNAPSHOT</version>
+        <version>0.1</version>
         <scope>test</scope>
     </dependency>

-For now, we only support Gatling 2.0.0-SNAPSHOT.
-We'll add support for 2.0.0-M4 when it comes out.